Alvinna/AAA/content/campaign1.md

 # Story
 # Missions
 ## Mission 1
-A human ship engineer (Siri) on the planet Pygmalion (IOS, majority automaton) reported suspicions of a coworker planning to steal engine tech - meet her and investigate
+A human ship engineer (Siri) on the planet Temer (IOS, majority automaton) reported suspicions of a coworker planning to steal engine tech - meet her and investigate